hpc/charliecloud/doc/ch-image.rst

     process).
 The operation can take a long time on large caches.

   :code:`--text`
-    Print a text tree of the cache using Git's :code:`git log --graph` feature.
+    Print a text tree of the cache using Git’s :code:`git log --graph` feature.
 If :code:`-v` is also given, the tree has more detail.

   :code:`--dot`